Find just-permitted commercial projects in your territory.

 - What permits does PermitCore consider commercial?

-- 8 cohorts cover the commercial vertical end-to-end — alteration, MEP, HVAC, new construction, shell-only, demolition, signage, pool.
+- 8 segments cover the commercial vertical end-to-end — alteration, MEP, HVAC, new construction, shell-only, demolition, signage, pool.
 As of June 2026, HVAC has been broken out of the MEP rollup for sales-ops queries that need just the heating-and-cooling slice (overlap-free reclassification: permits move from commercial_mep into commercial_hvac at source-metro regen, so cross-metro totals stay reconcilable).
-Re-roofing and envelope work continue to classify in commercial_alteration today; finer sub-cohorts roll out as classifier precision lands per metro.
+Re-roofing and envelope work continue to classify in commercial_alteration today; finer sub-segments roll out as classifier precision lands per metro.

 - Which metros have the deepest commercial coverage today?